rleroy/calculator/README.md

 - [x] Create an immutable Set (JDK9 - JEP 269).
 - [x] Stream optionals (JDK9 - JEP 269).
 - [x] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).
-- [ ] Local-Variable Type Inference (JDK10 - JEP 286).
+- [x] Local-Variable Type Inference (JDK10 - JEP 286).
 - [ ] Use the new Flow API (JDK9 - JEP 266).

-### Step 7 : Local-Variable Type Inference.
+### Step 8 : The new Flow API.

-You can now use the keyword `var` to when declaring local variables.
+JEP 266 introduces a flow API.
+You can use it to refactor the `Calculator`.
-Refactor the code to use it as much as possible.